 When a volatility control mechanism is triggered, communication between trading venues is important.
-Communication is particularly relevant where the same instruments are traded across multiple trading venues in the same jurisdiction, which is the case for many jurisdictions.53 However, the trading of financial instruments in some jurisdictions is concentrated on a single trading venue54 and communication is less relevant.
+Communication is particularly relevant where the same instruments are traded across multiple trading venues in the same jurisdiction, which is the case for many instruments.
+However, where the trading of financial instruments is concentrated on a single trading venue such communication is less relevant.
 Communication is also important where related instruments trade on separate trading venues.
-For example, most derivatives trade on separate trading venues from those of the underlying instrument.
+For example, most derivatives trade on separate trading venues from that of the underlying instrument.